 - Once your Mac has booted, ensure the correct startup disk is selected (see below).

 A Mac with Apple silicon will reset NVRAM automatically.

 If the question mark doesn’t go away

-You’ll need to boot your Mac in Recovery mode and try to repair the disk with Disk Utility.
+You’ll need to boot your Mac in recovery mode and try to repair the disk with Disk Utility.

-- Click the down arrow next to Macintosh HD, select the volume, and choose First Aid in the toolbar.
+Now that you’ve entered the recovery mode, choose Disk Utility from macOS Utilities and click View.
+Then choose Show all Devices.
+Next, click the down arrow next to Macintosh HD, select the volume, and choose First Aid in the toolbar.
 Click Run.

 After all the steps are completed, repeat for the next volume up.
 And if the disk repairs successfully, don’t forget to restart your Mac.